Laws curbing union power limited graduate students’ options in recent strike

 “The way I look at it is, over the years, there’s a series of promises that the University has made and not kept,” Robinson said.
 “Every now and then LEO should feel free to make a promise and to not keep a promise.”

 In an interview with The Daily on Oct.
-1, Schlissel said the University chose to file for an injunction against GEO because the school was primarily concerned with providing undergraduates with a high-quality education.
+1, Schlissel said the University filed for an injunction out of concern for providing undergraduates with a high-quality education.

-He also emphasized that while the University did take action against GEO, it did not target individual graduate students.
+He emphasized that the University did not target individual graduate students.

 “We never stopped paying them, we never stopped covering their tuition, we never threatened anyone individually,” Schlissel said.
 “The injunction was aimed at the union as opposed to individuals.
 We were going to sue the union if they didn’t live up to their word to go back to work.”